mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> You will fall to ruin because you believe that exceptions to the rule make new rules.
+> You'll fall to ruin because you believe that exceptions to the rule make new rules.

 *Pierce Brown*